 Dog Bite Injuries

 Dog bites can produce several different kinds of injuries.
 Depending on the size and breed of the dog, injuries can be as minor as a small scratch to more severe injuries like broken bones or torn muscles and ligaments.
-Below is a list of the most common types of injuries caused by dog bites.
+Below is a list of the most common types of injuries The Advocates’ dog bite lawyers see:

 - Skin punctures